Chief Executive, Action on Smoking and Health (ASH)

 Robert is responsible for advising the Committees of Advertising Practice (CAP) on a range of regulatory policy issues, many of which concern public health.
 In 2014 he project-managed the consultation and implementation of advertising rules for e-cigarettes and he will be running the scheduled review of those rules later in 2015.
 He joined CAP from the Advertising Standards Authority’s (ASA) investigations team where he was responsible for examining alleged breaches of the Advertising Codes.
 Prior to working in advertising regulation he worked as a producer on a range of investigative and consumer television programmes for the major broadcasters

-Tim is a founder and managing director of ECigIntelligence.
-He is a UK-qualified attorney, having worked at the European Commission, BSkyB and Herbert Smith (an international law firm), AOL Europe, as director of public affairs at Betfair (IPO in 2010 valued at £1.5bn), and as a partner in a New York VC-funded startup in the diamond sector.
-Tim holds a Postgraduate Diploma in Legal Practise from the University of Law, London and a Masters in Geology from Oxford University
+The founder and managing director of ECigIntelligence, Tim is a UK-qualified attorney, having worked at the European Commission, BSkyB and Herbert Smith (an international law firm), AOL Europe, as director of public affairs at Betfair (IPO in 2010 valued at £1.5bn), and as a partner in a New York VC-funded start-up in the diamond sector.
+Tim holds a Postgraduate Diploma in Legal Practice from the University of Law, London and a Masters in Geology from Oxford University.

 Director, Institute of Internal Medicine and Clinical Immunology, University of Catania

 Professor Riccardo Polosa is Director of the Institute for Internal and Emergency Medicine of the University of Catania in Italy.
 He is also in charge of the University’s Centre for Tobacco Research (CPCT), and Honorary Professor of Medicine at Southampton University (UK).
 He is author of more than 250 peer reviewed articles and books mainly covering repiratory medicine, clinical immunology, and tobacco addiction.
 Professor Polosa and his research team have lead several clinical trials on e-cigarettes.